distros/bootswatch-less/README.md

 Total filesize is about 600 kb.

-Should be used with the [`bootstrap-less`](https://www.npmjs.com/package/bootstrap-less) package.
+Should be used with the [bootstrap-less](https://www.npmjs.com/package/bootstrap-less) package.

-This package should be added to your less `paths` settings:
+This package should be added to your less `paths` settings.

     gulp.pipe(less({
         paths: [